 If you slipped and fell on someone else’s property and wet leaves caused or contributed to the accident, the first thing you should do is take photos, and, if possible, videos of the scene and the hazard (wet and slippery leaves).
 Interviewing neighbors or witnesses is also a good idea to establish that the dangerous condition existed for an unreasonably long amount of time.

 Finally, get in touch with an experienced premises liability attorney in Los Angeles or elsewhere in California to seek compensation for your injury through insurance coverage or a lawsuit against the homeowner.
-Schedule a free consultation with our experienced lawyers Los Angeles from the Law Offices of Howard Craig Kornberg.
-Call at 310-997-0904 for a free case evaluation.
+Schedule a free consultation with our experienced lawyers from the Law Offices of Howard Craig Kornberg.
+Call 310-997-0904 for a free case evaluation.